Find data by adding a popup form

 To add a popup view:

-Click the table for the view you want to change, and click the view name.
+Click the table caption name for the view you want to change in the Table Selector in the left pane, and then click the view name.

-Click Edit, and click the control you want to add the popup view to.
+Click Edit to open the view in design mode, and then click the control you want to add the popup view to.

 Click the Data button that appears next to the control.